 Until now, Ubuntu has used Debian’s text-based installer for its server editions.
 However, the server edition of Ubuntu 18.04 uses the new subiquity installer.

 Dustin Kirkland of Canonical showcased the installer in a blog post.

 11. Native support for color emojis

-Ubuntu 18.04 will provide native support for color emojis by default.
+Ubuntu 18.04 provides native support for color emojis by default.
 Until now, only monochrome emojis are supported out of the box on Ubuntu.
 You can do some tweaking and get color emojis even today but default support will always be better.